linode/manager/CLOUD.md

 ## Creating an `.env` file

 Please refer to the [`.env.example` file](./packages/manager/.env.example) in this directory.
-This will get you started in creating you own `.env` file so you can run the Manager.
+This will get you started in creating your own `.env` file so you can run the Manager.

-You're `.env` file should be located in the `packages/manager` directory before your local development server is started.
+Your `.env` file should be located in the `packages/manager` directory before your local development server is started.

-Here are a list of all the required and optional environment variables the Manager leverages:
+Here are a list of all the required and optional environment variables the Manager uses:

 ### Required Variables